mekas/mb1313600022/3145162927/README.md

 # Emarket App

 Emarket is an application where the user can sell or buy things.
-This app is try on working with the shop/stall owner around Masnaga, Pulogebang.
+This app is try on working with the shop/stall owner around Masnaga residental area, Pulogebang.
+This app will provide transaction for people around Masnaga residental area for their daily needs from registered shops/stalls on Emarket without leaving home.

 ## Target Segment

 - People who want to do business by selling things
 - People looking for their needs online
+> _Mentioned target segment above are all Masnaga resident_

 ## Features